sysbio-curie/Logical_modelling_pipeline/README.md

 # Logical modelling pipeline
 Repository of the pipeline of computational methods for logical modelling of biological networks that are deregulated in diseases.

-Full tutorial can be followed on the dedicated [Tutorial webpage](https://github.com/ArnauMontagud/pipeline/blob/master/doc/Tutorial.md)
+Full tutorial can be followed on the dedicated [Tutorial webpage](https://github.com/ArnauMontagud/pipeline/blob/master/doc/Tutorial.md) and its Docker image can be obtained using command

+    docker pull arnaumontagud/logical_modelling_pipeline